 - Incorporate a little texture.
 Board and batten trim, shiplap, and even stencils can add a little interest.

-Black Paint Colors We Like
+Black Accent Wall Paint Colors We Like

-Benjamin Moore’s Wrought Iron 2124-10 is a beautiful blend of black, dark gray, and blue with just a hint of a purple.
+Benjamin Moore’s Wrought Iron 2124-10 is a beautiful blend of black, dark gray, and blue with just a hint of purple.

 Iron Ore 7069 by Sherwin-Williams is a soft, deep black.
 Because it’s in the Green-Yellow hue family, it has a tiny hint of warmth that keeps it from feeling too stark.